December train strikes: Everything you need to know

 Passengers using London Gatwick are impacted twice: once on Sunday 3 December, when Thameslink train drivers will walk out, and Wednesday 6 December when it’s the turn of Aslef members working for Gatwick Express and Southern.
 But for main line passengers between London, Gatwick and Brighton, there will still be a fair number of trains running.
 They may be very crowded, especially in the mornings.
 No Gatwick Express trains will run at all.

-London Stansted is likely to have a skeleton service on Tuesday 5 December, with “service alterations” on all the other days of the overtime ban.
+London Stansted has an hourly skeleton service on Tuesday 5 December, with “service alterations” on all the other days of the overtime ban.

 Luton airport is accessible by rail, at least from London, on all days: on the strike days.
-On Saturday 2 December when East Midlands Railway (EMR) is on strike, you can use Thameslink; the following day, Thameslink will not be running but EMR will be.
+On Saturday 2 December when East Midlands Railway (EMR) is on strike, Thameslink was running; the following day, Thameslink was not running but EMR was.

-Birmingham airport is inaccessible by rail, except for Transport for Wales from Birmingham New Street, on Saturday 2 December.
+Birmingham airport was inaccessible by rail, except for Transport for Wales from Birmingham New Street, on Saturday 2 December.

-Manchester airport is inaccessible by rail, except for Transport for Wales from Manchester Piccadilly, Chester and North Wales, on Sunday 3 December.
+Manchester airport was inaccessible by rail, except for Transport for Wales from Manchester Piccadilly, Chester and North Wales, on Sunday 3 December.

 Will Eurostar be affected?